KentThylstrupAdel/HomeLab/docs/architecture.md

 This was a terrible idea for distro, as the OS-Core is read only, so all apps I need, need to be in containers, in this case DistroBox
 - Daily workstation
 - Runs Ansible
-- SSH access to infrastructure
+- SSH access to infrastructure with public/private key set up
-    - Public key copied to servers, to enable seemless SSH conectivity
 - Used for cluster management

 ### cluster-plane-01